codeforeauclaire/vms/README.md

 ## Production setup

-Digital Ocean seems to stop at 10 servers per account.
+Digital Ocean limits the number of droplets per account to 10 by default.
 To mitigate this vms supports multiple api tokens.
-Be warned that Digital Ocean may not like if you setup more than 2-3 accounts with the same billing information, and you may have to verify later setup accounts.
-Things to remember with each account you setup:
+Be warned that Digital Ocean may not like if you setup more than 2 accounts with the same billing information, and you may have to verify later setup accounts.
+Steps to take for each account you setup:

 1. If you're using a gmail account, just add a +2, +3, ... to the end of your email for a unique registration address.
 2. Save your login somewhere smart like LastPass, test the save works